smarthomeNG/plugins/enocean/README.md

 Devices that shall receive commands from the smarthome plugin, i.e. the encoean gateway must be subscribed first.
 Generally follow the teach in procedure as described by enocean:
-1. set the enocean device/actor into learn mode
+1. set the EnOcean device/actor into learn mode
 2. send the learn telegram
 3. exit the learn mode of the actor

-Usually, the enocean device, e.g. enocean actor, is set to teach in mode.
+Usually, the EnOcean device, e.g. enocean actor, is set to teach in mode.
 See the manual of the respective device for further information.
 Once being in teach in mode, trigger a learn-in command from smarthomeNG.